a-chakrawarti/Webpage-Crownstack/notes/README.md

 - The `<img>` tag is used to embed an image in an HTML page.
 The `src` attribute specifies the path to the image to be displayed.
 Two ways to specific URL in `src` attribute.
   1. Absolute URL - Links to an external image that is hosted on another website.
 Example: `src="https://www.w3schools.com/images/img_girl.jpg"`
   2. Relative URL - Links to an image that is hosted within the website.
 Example: `src="/images/img_girl.jpg"`
+  - The value of the `alt` attribute should describe the image.
+If a browser cannot find an image, it will display the value of the `alt` attribute.
+  - We can use `style` attribute to specify the width and height of an image or alternatively we can use `width` and `height` attributes.

   > It is almost always best to use relative URLs.
 They will not break if you change domain.